tylerlong/slim_text/README.md

     1. advanced feature, postpone
 74. mac bug: top bar empty the first time open the page
     1. refresh then show
-81. bug: ctrl + z revert to the content of last file
-    1. clear undo list if current file changed
 84. windows xp bug: font ugly
     1. Sublime Text ugly too, but mine is worse
 85. windows bug: does not support chinese characters in path